Unravelling the Mystery: What Is Mass Hysteria and its Impact

 This hysteria-based sell-off is producing one of the most significant buying opportunities in decades; more on that later.

 The short-term technical analysis cannot identify support levels because we are dealing with madness, so we added the new standard to the anxiety index.
-What exacerbates the situation is that there is very little liquidity; look at the bid and ask for prices on some options.
+What exacerbates the situation is that there is very little liquidity; consider the bid and ask prices for some options.
 They are unreal, for example, an offer of 1.40 and an ask of 5.00.
-This allows a few big players to move the markets in whatever direction.
+This allows a few large players to influence the markets in any direction.

-- The Fed throws the Kitchen and Kitchen sink at this market, unveiling a vast Stimulus package.
+- The Fed throws the kitchen sink at this market, unveiling a vast Stimulus package.

-- The press starts to report the news accurately; all they have to do is go to worldmeters.info to get a better take on what is happening.
+- The press starts to report the news accurately; all they have to do is visit worldmeters.info to get a better understanding of what is happening.

 - A new rapid detection test has been announced.

-- The US has come up with concrete measures to test many individuals rapidly.
+- The US has implemented concrete measures to test a large number of individuals rapidly.
 This would be seen as good news because the average death rate is 1.39%, considering all groups.
 This is significantly lower than in China and many other nations.

 - A vaccine works in clinical trials.
 The FDA is going to approve the use of this vaccine extremely quickly.
 However, data has to show that it works even with minor problems.